stan754/IntuneGraph/docs/Reference/Private/Complete-AzureStorageUpload.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### None.
-This function returns nothing
+### This function returns the response of the completion request

 ## NOTES
-NAME: Update-AzureStorageUpload
+NAME: Complete-AzureStorageUpload

 ## RELATED LINKS